We’re delighted to launch our new service “Yes, it has pockets!”

 The more languid, flared lines of the 70s and early 90s briefly allowed pockets a moment of fame again, but the rise of the designer handbag fashion allowed designers to keep pockets either minimal in size or non-existent, just about up until the last few years.

 Now pockets are here to stay, and many are even large enough to practically hold your phone and cards/coin purse.
 (They’re still working on jeans, but it’s a slowly growing movement!)

 So what about our pockets?
 And where does our new service come in?

 We all know the delight of finding our dream dress also has pockets; it’s become a pop culture reference and meme to exclaim with delight that “it has pockets!” in response to a compliment about the dress.

 Mrs Darling and Miss Alexa have always made a point of ensuring a good selection of pockets in the items we buy for the coming seasons, but sometimes the dress is just so adorable that we agree to buy it even though it lacks pockets.
 Which was always a bit of a minus point.
 But not any more!

 Most swing/semi-full/flared skirt styles are eligible, and if the item is a side-zip dress or skirt, we can only do the one pocket – but if you’re not sure then just drop us a line.

-Available to book either in-store, or you can buy the services online and send your dress to us (just drop us a line beforehand to check it’s one we can alter for you) and we’ll post it back to you with its new pocket-y perfection!
+Available to book either in-store, or you can contact the boutique and send your dress to us (just drop us a line beforehand to check it’s one we can alter for you) and we’ll post it back to you with its new pocket-y perfection!